gldoyle/remotesensing/README.md

 sensing, gain familiarity with remote sensing without having to have any sort of GIS or coding background.
 All the scripts were written in Google Earth Engine which a useful open source platform meaning those are interested can learn to create their own scripts to visualize different environmental phenomena across space and time.

+The tutorials will focus on identifying burn scars in landscapes in the aftermath of wildfires and students will learn about natural and false color composites, band indices and spectral signatures.